boktoday/Epilogue_Life/README.md

 HOW TO TUTORIAL

 Welcome to the Epilogue Life Guide tutorial!
 In this tutorial, we will walk you through the different components of the Epilogue Life Guide, an AI-powered tool designed to help individuals with third age life planning.
-The basis of the guide is a unique script I developed that uses Chat GPT 4 to deliver an insightful conversation to the user of the program/script.
+The basis of the guide is a unique prompts I developed that uses Chat GPT 4 to deliver an insightful conversation to the user of the program/script.
 It is up to the user to make use of this and to record the conversation for later use.

 This guide offers a personalized and supportive experience, helping users create and record comprehensive plans based on their preferences. *Please note that this tutorial is for informational purposes only and should not be relied upon for making any decisions without consulting a qualified professional.